 You will make sure IHC, which has played an important role in disability rights and services in our country, can keep innovating, advocating, and challenging outdated views.

-Your gift can make sure that as the world changes, people continue to feel part of it and create lives filled with friendship, adventure, chances to learn, careers, service to the community, and independence – if that’s what they choose.
+Your gift will ensure that as the world changes, people continue to feel part of it and create lives filled with friendship, adventure, chances to learn, careers, service to the community, and independence – if that’s what they choose.

-It’s hard to imagine that not so long ago, people with intellectual disabilities were kept apart from the rest of their community.
-But today, thanks to the support of New Zealanders like you and the work of IHC, they are welcome in their communities.
+It’s hard to imagine that not so long ago, people with intellectual disabilities were kept apart from their family and their community in institutions.
+Today, thanks to people like you and the tireless work of IHC, people with intellectual disabilities can stay with their family and live as part of their communities and have more choices, and a stronger voice.
 They have choices and are listened to.
 They are included.

 But there’s still so much more we need to do.

-If you have enjoyed opportunity and meaning in your own life and would like to give back, including a gift to IHC in your Will is a wonderful way to do it.
+If you have enjoyed opportunity and meaning in your own life and would like to give back, including a gift to IHC in your Will is a wonderful way to make this happen.

 “I have been a proud supporter of IHC for over 10 years.”